Pakistani literature: Digests

 Since 1960s Pakistan had periodicals called digests.
 There are hundreds of such digests.
-As some digests cater to current events, but a large number of them used to publish pulp fiction.
-Karachi was leading in publishing of popular pulp fiction.
-Ibn-e-Safi and Shakeel Adilzada of Sabrang Digest (1960s) was Pakistan's early popular pulp fiction writers.
+Some digests cater to current events, but a large number of them publish pulp fiction with Karachi being the centre of popular pulp fiction.
+Ibn-e-Safi of Sabrang Digest (1960s) remains one of Pakistan's popular pulp fiction writers.
 Mohiuddin Nawab ran a 33 year long Suspense Digest series called Devta until 2010.
-Some of the fiction digests not being adequately in tune with Pakistan's Islamist religious orthodoxy faced challenging times during General Zia times, but also had to find ways and means to bypass official & unofficial moral police at times by bribing them.
-According to Haseeb Asif historically not only romance & sexuality but also soft erotica had always been a part Pakistani pulp fiction digests, only that some of them make it feel it guilt free by imputing something negative along natural human instincts.
-While government tried to interfere, one important cross road came with Television and their after digital media.
-Some of digest writers shifted to television drama script writing, same time to sustain in business print media digests rather than subscription started depending more upon advertising & spirituality business and therefore had to compromise with their sexual openness to an extent.
-Haseeb Asif says as much predominant language of these digest is language of middle class in Pakistan society, consuming sexual content masked with imputing moral guilt on self & judge upper & lower classes too is feature of middle class.
-Asif further says while some of the authors of classical Urdu literature too explored human sexuality, but most times it comes as an argument to question social & patriarchal hypocrisy where as pulp fiction continue to compromise with misogyny & patriarchal values of the society.
+Fiction digests which were not adequately in tune with Pakistan's Islamist religious orthodoxy under General Zia faced challenges, but also found ways and means to bypass the official and unofficial moral police (at times by bribing them).

+According to Haseeb Asif historically not only romance and sexuality but also soft erotica had always been a part of Pakistani pulp fiction digests, only that some of them make it feel it guilt free by imputing it as something negative along natural human instincts.
+While government tried to interfere, one important cross road came with television and thereafter digital media.
+Some of digest writers shifted to television drama script writing, at a time when print media digests started depending more upon advertising and spirituality (rather than subscriptions) and therefore had to compromise with their sexual openness to an extent.
+According to Asif as the predominant language of these digests is that of middle class Pakistani society, consuming sexual content masked with imputing moral guilt on self and judging upper and lower classes too is a feature of this middle class.
+Asif further says while some of the authors of classical Urdu literature also explored human sexuality, but predominantly questiones social and patriarchal hypocrisy where as pulp fiction continue to comprise misogyny and patriarchal values of the society.